Héctor Castellanos: Policía Nacional

-On 17 June 2025 Castellanos signed for Policía Nacional FC.
+On 17 June 2025 Castellanos signed for Policía Nacional FC and competed in 16 games.

+Juticalpa

+On 2 March 2026 Castellanos signed for Juticalpa FC appearing in 8 matches.

+Estrella FC Santos Guardiola

+On 23 August 2026 Castellanos signed for Estrella FC Santos Guardiola of the Liga de Ascenso in Honduras.

 International

 He made his Honduras national football team on 9 June 2019 in a friendly against Brazil, as a 72nd-minute substitute for Luis Garrido.